Cheesemans' Ecology Safaris

-- Avoid alcohol and greasy, spicy foods before and during your voyage.
+- Avoid alcohol, caffeine, and greasy, spicy foods before and during your voyage.

 - Sign-up for a cabin in the middle of the ship and near the waterline or sit in the part of the boat with the least motion.
 Avoid enclosed areas where you can’t see outside.